Edwards School of Business

 FUNDING AND SCHOLARSHIPS

-The Edwards School of Business is proud to offer the N. Murray Edwards Scholarship to one student per year.
+The Edwards School of Business is proud to offer the George S. Dembroski Scholarship to one student per year.
 There are a number of excellent competitive University of Saskatchewan funding sources that our qualified students can apply for.
-These include the University Graduate Scholarship and the Graduate Teaching Fellowship.
+These include the Graduate Studies Dean’s Scholarship, the Devolved Graduate Scholarship and the Graduate Teaching Fellowship.
 There may also be opportunities for students to receive remuneration for providing marking, teaching and research assistance to faculty.

 Our M.Sc. in Finance degree is internationally respected so that graduates have either been accepted into highly ranked PhD programs or pursued careers such as investment banking and financial analysis.

 - Four-year undergraduate degree, or equivalent in Business, Commerce, or a related field, with a major or substantial number of classes in Finance

 - minimum score of 600 on the GMAT

 - minimum cumulative weighted average of 75% over the most recent 60 credit units of study (approximately two years)